mcdonan-sys/Nathan-McDonald/README.md

+#Nathan McDonald
-# Hey there, I'm Nathan McDonald!
+## Hey there, I'm Nathan McDonald!
 I'm a computer science major looking to learn more about creating web applications that solve real-world problems.
 Currently looking into a development and excited about the intersection of technology and experience.
 ## Technologies & Tools
 - **Languages**: JavaScript, Python, HTML, CSS